 The 12 Jungian archetypes

-Now that we know a little bit more about why Jungian archetypes matter in storytelling, let’s look at the specific archetypes you’ll see throughout literature.
+Now that we know a little bit more about why Carl Jung archetypes matter in storytelling, let’s look at each specific archetype you’ll see throughout literature.

 1. The Rebel